Is Decaf Coffee a Diuretic? Does Decaffeinated Coffee Dehydrate You?

 What Is Decaf Coffee?

-Decaf coffee (decaffeinated coffee) is coffee that has had most of its caffeine removed before roasting.
+Decaf coffee is coffee that has had most of its caffeine removed before roasting.
+It is not completely caffeine-free, but it has far less caffeine than regular coffee.

 Typical caffeine content: